Minsu386/til/AWS Solutions Architect/Day 01.md

 	Proximity to customers: reduced latency
 	Available services with a region: New services and new features aren't available in every region
 	Pricing: varies region to region and is transparent in the service pricing page

+AWS Availability Zones
+3 min max 6
+Each availability zone has 1 or more data centers w/ redundant power networking and connectivity